oVirt/ovirt-site/source/documentation/draft/building-engine-draft.html.md

 #### Creating the database

-Create the `/root/.pgpass` file containing the password of the database administrator.
-Note that you will need to be `root` to do this.
+Create the `$HOME/.pgpass` file containing the password of the database administrator.
 The content should be the following:

     *:*:*:postgres:YOUR_POSTGRES_PASSWORD